pdp10/sbpipe/README.md

 ### Preliminary configuration steps

 #### Pipelines using Copasi
-Before using these pipelines, a Copasi model must be configured as follows.
-Reports must be created in the same folder of the model (Models/).
+Before using these pipelines, a Copasi model must be configured as follow using CopasiUI:

-##### simulate
-Using CopasiUI:
+**pipeline: simulate**

 - Tick the flag _executable_ in the Time Course Task.
 - Select a report template for the Time Course Task.
-- Save the report with the model name replacing the extension .cps with .csv.
+- Save the report in the same folder with the same name as the model but replacing the extension .cps with .csv.

-##### single or double parameter scan
+**pipeline: single or double parameter scan**
-Using CopasiUI:

 - Tick the flag _executable_ in the Parameter Scan Task.
 - Select a report template for the Parameter Scan Task.
-- Save the report with the model name replacing the extension .cps with .csv.
+- Save the report in the same folder with the same name as the model but replacing the extension .cps with .csv.

-##### param-estim
-Using CopasiUI:
+**pipeline: param-estim**

 - Tick the flag _executable_ in the Parameter Estimation Task.
 - Select the report template for the Parameter Estimation Task.
-- Save the report with the model name replacing the extension .cps with .csv.
+- Save the report in the same folder with the same name as the model but replacing the extension .cps with .csv.

 ### Running sb_pipe